IgniteUI/igniteui-docfx/kr/components/treegrid.md

 </igx-tree-grid>
 ```

-In order for the IgxTreeGridComponent to build the hierarchy, we will have to set its [`childDataKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#data) property to the name of the child collection that is used in each of our data objects.
+In order for the IgxTreeGridComponent to build the hierarchy, we will have to set its [`childDataKey`]({environment:angularApiUrl}/classes/igxtreegridcomponent.html#childdatakey) property to the name of the child collection that is used in each of our data objects.
 In our case that will be the **Employees** collection.
-In addition, we will disable the automatic generating of the columns and define our columns manually by matching them to the actual properties of our data objects.
+In addition, we will disable the automatic column generation and define them manually by matching them to the actual properties of our data objects.
 (The **Employees** collection will be automatically used for the hierarchy, so there is no need to include it in the columns' definitions.)

 ```html
 <!--treeGridSample.component.html-->